-possible, where multiple performance metrics may be specified across grants and even within the same grant with various threshold types.
+include bonus, stock, and option grants in any given year, and multiple grants of each kind are possible, where multiple performance metrics may be specified across grants, and even within the same grant, with different threshold types.
+Some of these contract terms may include contract convexity to induce more risk taking (Bettis et al. 2018).
 The performance metrics may (or may not) all have to be met to yield a payout, introducing non-linearities in pay.
 And, finally, these characteristics may change over time for the same firm-CEO pair.
-Using these detailed compensation data, we estimate through simulations the variance of total CEO pay for each CEO-year in our sample.
-The pay premium associated with these many facets of pay uncertainty is given by how total pay relates to the variance of pay, which as indicated above results from theory.
+Using these detailed compensation data, we use simulations to estimate the variance of total CEO pay for each CEO-year in our sample.

-To obtain an estimate of the premium, we regress total CEO pay on the simulated variance of pay.
+To obtain an estimate of the pay premium, we regress total CEO pay on the simulated variance of pay.
 We find a positive and statistically significant sensitivity (i.e., elasticity) of pay to the variance of pay.
-We convert the estimated sensitivity into a pay premium: the pay premium associated with uncertainty in incentive pay in our sample is 15% of total pay.
-Effectively, the pay premium is the extra compensation required when uncertainty in pay increases by one standard deviation.2 In addition, our approach allows us to decompose the premium into each of the main sources of pay uncertainty: cash bonus, stock grants, and option grants.
-We show that stock grants contribute the most to the premium.
-Volatility in the value of stock grants has the highest, and the only statistically significant coefficient estimate.
-The sizes of the various economic premiums are 21% for stock grants, 7.6% for bonus pay, and 2.6% for option grants.
+Measuring the risk pay premium as the extra compensation required when uncertainty in pay increases by one standard deviation, we find the pay premium associated with risk in incentive pay in our sample is 15% of total pay.2 Our approach allows us to decompose the premium into each of the main sources of pay uncertainty: cash bonus, stock grants, and option grants.
+We show that stock grants carry the highest pay premium.
+Volatility in the value of stock grants has the highest, and the only statistically significant, coefficient estimate.
+The sizes of the economic premiums are 21% for stock grants, 7.6% for bonus pay, and 2.6% for option grants.

-Bizjak et al. (2018) state that compensation consultants often use simulations when presenting the valuation of the awards to the board of directors.
-So, it is conceivable that compensation committees at the beginning of the year also use simulations to evaluate whether enough pay is being offered on average to the CEO given the risk in her compensation package.
-Our approach can provide compensation consultants and boards with a way to combine all of the effects from pay at risk in one single metric - the total variance of pay - and a benchmark to evaluate how much more pay is needed when a higher level of incentives is offered to the CEO - the pay premium.
+Bizjak et al. (2022) state that compensation consultants often use simulations when presenting the valuation of the awards to the board of directors.
+So, it is conceivable that at the beginning of the year, compensation committees rely on simulations to evaluate whether enough pay is being offered on average to the CEO given the risk in her compensation package.
+Our approach can provide compensation consultants and boards with a way to combine all of the effects from pay at risk in one metric - the total variance of pay - and a benchmark to evaluate how much more pay is needed when a higher level of incentives is offered to the CEO - the pay premium.